Internal Communication ~ 17 min

 Do’s

-Deliver quality content through quality tools
+Deliver quality content through quality communication tools

 Employees are your customers; you must draw them in and catch their interest.
 They are information consumers, exposed to thousands of content pieces from outside companies that want to draw their attention to sell them goods and services.